 If you need to change or add a passphrase to your existing SSH private key just use ssh-keygen, the same tool which creates the key in the first place.
-Just add the -p option to specify you want to change an existing private key's passphrase instead of creating a new private key.
-So running this command will be changing the passphrase of the current user's private key, stored in ~/.ssh/:
+Add the -p option to specify you want to change an existing private key's passphrase instead of creating a new private key.

-If you have your key elsewhere and want to specify the file where it is then use the -f option followed by the path to the key file, and then the -p option:
+If you have your key elsewhere or have multiple SSH keys, use the -f option followed by the path to the key file:

 If you have an existing passphrase ssh-keygen will first ask you to enter that before allowing you to set the new passphrase, and if you haven't had a passphrase before then it will just allow you to set one.

 Adding passphrase to an unencrypted SSH key

 Sometimes you have unenrypted SSH private keys.
 That's a very bad practice, so you should use ssh-keygen -p to encrypt them as soon as possible.

 When we encrypt SSH keys, the risk of SSH key stolen remains the same (still just as easy to copy id_rsa file), but the likelihood of it actually being used is minimised because the key will be encrypted with the passphrase that only you know.

 When the SSH key isn't encrypted, ssh-keygen -p command will not ask for the old passphrase:

 greys@server:~$ ssh-keygen -p Enter file in which the key is (/home/greys/.ssh/id_rsa): Enter new passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved with the new passphrase.